La Frita Cubana

 - 01

-Combine the ground beef, minced chorizo, grated onion pulp, garlic, paprika, cumin, oregano, salt, and pepper in a large mixing bowl.
+In a large bowl, combine the ground beef, minced chorizo, grated onion pulp and its juices, mashed garlic, smoked paprika, cumin, oregano, salt, and pepper.

 - 02